Nale-kunal/Profile/README.md

 Intermediate skills in SQL,MySQL ,Blender, Photoshop, Illustrator, video editing, and photo editing

-Planning to learn Data Analytics within the next few months.
+Planning to learn Data Science within the next few months.
 🌱 Currently working on personal and college projects to sharpen my problem-solving and coding expertise.

 🚀 Ready to bring my enthusiasm and determination to a professional environment where I can grow and make meaningful contributions.